-Report Corrections: The Office of Recovery Program's (ORP) reporting portal has built-in functionality to reopen a report and allow recipients to make edits after the reporting deadline.
-However, it is ORP's policy that recipients may only make revisions if authorized by Treasury staff for a period of up to 60 days after the reporting deadline.
+Report Corrections: The Office of Recovery Program's (ORP) reporting portal has built-in functionality to reopen a report and allow HAF participants to make edits after the reporting deadline.
+However, it is ORP's policy that HAF participants may only make revisions if authorized by Treasury staff for a period of up to 60 days after the reporting deadline.
 After the revision period ends, the report is final.
-A resubmitted report becomes a recipient's final report within ORP's reporting portal.
-Recipients can generate PDFs of this reports at any time.
+A resubmitted report becomes a HAF participant's final report within ORP's reporting portal.
+HAF participants can generate PDFs of this reports at any time.